charles-uno/charles-uno.github.io/_drafts/2017-02-09-obamacare-citizens-united-here-to-stay.md

 [^1]: The complete text is actually three sentences, but you get the idea.

 There's an undeniable appeal to such crisp, concise finality.
 It cuts straight to the heart of the issue -- no appendix, no jargon, no mandates, no thresholds.
-Good or bad[^2], its meaning is immediately clear to lawmakers and laypeople alike.
+Its meaning is immediately clear to lawmakers and laypeople alike.

-[^2]: The merits of the Eighteenth and Twenty-First Amendments are a matter of [ongoing debate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470475/).
-Alcoholism (and, relatedly, domestic violence) were widespread in the early 20th century.
-Prohibition succeeded in changing the norms surrounding alcohol consumption in ways that persisted long after its repeal.
-However, issues with enforcement also allowed for the rise of powerful organized crime organizations.
+That said, a wonkish solution would likely have been better[^5] than an outright repeal.
+Prohibition was an imperfect solution to a very real problem.
+In the early 20th century, alcoholism was widespread, leading to high levels of cirrhosis, alcoholic psychosis, and domestic violence.
+Prohibition succeeded in changing some of the destructive cultural norms surrounding alcohol.
+Until the country was shaken by the onset of the Depression, prohibition was even popular.
+More than anything else, the problem with prohibition was in its enforcement[^3], around which there was significant room for reform.

+[^5]: It's hard to say what the "correct" level of restriction is for alcohol sale and/or consumption.
+In the 1920s, we erred on the side of too much restriction -- but it's also possible to have too little.
+There are [societal costs](http://www.nytimes.com/1989/10/16/opinion/actually-prohibition-was-a-success.html) associated with alcohol, such as [10k deaths per year](https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html) due to drunk drivers.

+[^3]: Prohibition was laid out in the Eighteenth Amendment.
+Enforcement came a year later in the Volstead Act.
+The 0.5% alcohol threshold in the Volstead Act was unexpectedly low -- many had expected beer (and even wine) to remain legal, as had been the case in local juristictions.
+Furthermore, the "concurrent power" clause gave the federal enforcers too much responsibility without enough resources, allowing crime organizations to operate lucrative black markets.
+[Read more...](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470475/)

 Today's politicians love to talk about their own one-sentence fixes to high-profile issues.
 Republicans want to [repeal the Affordable Care Act](https://www.tedcruz.org/l/repeal-obamacare/), and appoint justices to the Supreme Court who will [overturn Roe v Wade](http://www.cnbc.com/2016/10/19/trump-ill-appoint-supreme-court-justices-to-overturn-roe-v-wade-abortion-case.html).
 Democrats want to see a [reversal of Citizens United](http://www.politico.com/story/2016/07/hillary-clinton-citizens-united-225658) and scrap the Electoral College in favor of a national popular vote.